pc035860/angular-highlightjs/README.md

 ## Install with Bower

-The official bower package of AngularJS hasn't support unstable branch, hence for the current version of `angular-highlightjs` package, no dependency is specified.
+Note that the `angular-highlightjs` bower package contains no AngularJS dependency.

 ```sh
 # install AngularJS (stable)